 LEGO TC Logo Reference Guide (APPLE II)

-The above items are currently on their way to me.
-I will begin the process of scanning the tutorials and reference material once they arrive.
-Alternately I found this document which has some TC Logo examples and a small reference section.
+This document contains some TC Logo examples and a small reference section.
 It's written for the IBM-PC LEGO kit but if you substitute the Open-Apple or Closed-Apple key for the Ctrl key in the instructions it will work on the Apple II version.

 2c.
 Software - LogoWriter Robotics.